Deadheded/DTM-MIT.Solve/Draft Solution.md

 Needs more detail

 # What specific problem are you solving?
 (Required)

 1. The lack of global market access for the majority of the world population.

 2. The lack of income and wealth building opportunities in all communities.

 3. Cultural preservation.

-Digital content is a file or information warehoused or published in a digital format.
-Digital content can be in many forms, from text and audio and video files, to graphic, animation, and images.
+Digital Content Creation (DCC) is the process of creating ideas and gathering information from any media in specific contexts.
+It can come in various forms such as text, audio/video files, graphics, animations, and images.​ DCC offers many benefits such as low- cost operation, huge return on investment and easy measurement.
 Global Digital Content Creation Market valued approximately USD 10.69 billion in 2017 is anticipated to grow with a healthy growth rate of more than 16.82% over the forecast period 2018-2025.

 According to a study published by Midia, global recorded music revenue grew by $1.7 billion in 2017.
 This represents an 8.5% increase